Tires are what keep You grounded to the road surface. What this means is good (new) Tires give You 100% traction between Tire and Terrain.

 Toe Tire Wear / Camber Tire Wear

-The wear look to this nature would be excessive peeling of the Tire Surface appearing on the edge of the Tire, either on the inside or the outside.
-If left to wear in this state You would see a lopsided Tire forming or taking on this odd ball appearance.
+The wear looks to this nature would be excessive peeling of the Tire Surface appearing on the edge of the Tire, either on the inside or the outside.
+If left to wear in this state You would see a lopsided Tire forming or take on this oddball appearance.

 Center Tire Wear

 Who put too much air into my Tires, because the Center of my Tire is wearing off quicker than the rest of my wonderful Tires.
 Did I do that when I was packing heavy loads of my favorite firewood out of the bush?
 I think I forgot to readjust my Tire Pressure down, back to the normal inflated amount.
 Oh, Och! a self-inflicted Tire wear Issue.
 OH DARN!.

 Has a Distinct look identified by Scalloping on the Tire?
 So looking at your Tire, if the tread wear appears to be at a diagonal and interval angles the problem is not good but certainly fixable.
 This is one (a take action call) to Get You to your Favorite repair shop probably as soon as possible for the safety of yourself and your passengers

 Badly worn parts are the usual culprit here in this situation.

 If your Tires both front and rear are showing signs of more wear to the outside of your Tires more so than a nice even wear across your Tires.
 A good chance here You are running on a low air Inflated Tire.
 You will need to add the recommended amount of Tire Pressure.

 You can find the Tire Pressure Rating Sticker for your Tires on display on the inside of the driver’s door or on the post of the driver’s door.